ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 	} )
 ```

 Both inline and block elements can be treated as object elements.
-To make it possible, it is necessary to set {@link module:html-support/dataschema~DataSchemaDefinition#isObject isObject:true}.
+To make it possible, it is necessary to set {@link module:html-support/dataschema~DataSchemaDefinition#isObject isObject} property to `true`.

 ```js
 // Inline object element